 Yet, Linked Enterprise Data, just like Linked Open Data, is still marginal.

 Why is that so?
 And what can be done about it?

 I believe there are five reasons for that.
-I explained them in my talk at the ENDORSE conference the recording of which you’ll find near the end of this article.
-I was curious how Linked Data professionals will rate them and also what have I missed out on.
+I explained them in my talk at the ENDORSE conference, the recording of which you’ll find near the end of this article.
+I was curious how Linked Data professionals would rate them and also what I have missed out on.
 So I made a small survey.
-My aim wasn’t to gather a very large sample, but rather to have the opinion of the qualified minority.
-And indeed most respondents had over 7 years of experience with Linked Data and semantic technologies.
+My aim wasn’t to gather a huge sample but rather to have the opinion of the qualified minority.
+And indeed, most respondents had over seven years of experience with Linked Data and semantic technologies.
 Here’s how my findings got ranked from one to five:

 Linked Data failed to attract IT vendors.
 They usually make a profit using proprietary technologies.
 It’s way more difficult to make a profit using open standards.